 You will receive an email confirming that the College has received your submission.
-This acknowledgment email is automatically sent to the email address on your member profile. <Top>
+This acknowledgment email is automatically sent to the email address on your Member profile within 24 hours of submission. <Top>

 D5.
 Why do I need to submit information again this year?
 Why are there so many questions?

 The Ministry of Health and Long-Term Care mandates all Colleges to collect data that can be used for health human resources planning.
 The Regulated Health Professions Act (RHPA)

 also requires that the College collect information from members about any offences that they have committed and any findings of professional misconduct.